edmundchong/Inventor/Touchscreen arena/README.md

     - 6 on W wall to mate with liquid port
     - 4 on cover mount to mate with cover
     - 10 for S wall door
+- T-slot nut
+  - RS Components 180-9104, for 20mm strut with 5mm groove
+    - there are multiple variations of this part which will fit, this one has extra ball bearing and side grooves for snap grip
+  - 12 total
+    - 4 for cover mount
+    - 6 for LED mount
+    - 2 for touchscreen mount
 - 2 x piezo buzzers
   - RS Components 724-3150
   - RS PRO 88dB Panel Mount Square Wave External Piezo Buzzer, 41 x 30 x 5.5mm, 1V ac Min, 30V ac Max